 Welcome to the Genomics Analysis Core (GAC)

-The Genomics Analysis Core (GAC) provides bioinformatics analysis for data from all genomics platforms including microarrays and next generation sequencing applications.
 The GAC provides support for all aspects of translational studies - from experimental design to data analysis to publication.
-The GAC works closely with the Health Science Library System Mol Bio Service (HSLS – Mol Bio), the Center for Research Computing, in directing researchers appropriate resource for genomics education, analysis and computing.
+The GAC works closely with the Health Science Library System Mol Bio Service, and the Center for Research Computing, in directing researchers appropriate resource for genomics education, analysis and computing.

 Bioinformatic Data Analysis

-The GAC provides bioinformatics support for RNA Seq, Exome Seq, Whole Genome Seq, ChiP Seq, ATAC Seq and other emerging genomic applications.
+The GAC GAC assists with analysis of data from RNA Seq, Exome Seq, Whole Genome Seq, ChiP Seq, ATAC Seq and other emerging genomic applications.

 High Throughput Computing